10QueensRoad/10queensroad-staging/_posts/2013-12-07-builders-and-providers.md

 As an example, let’s consider three situations in which we want to send emails:

   1. A user has just been created.
 Email the user a welcome email.
   2. A user’s blog post has been published.
 Email the user and CC their co-workers so they can view it.
   3. It’s a user’s birthday!
 Email the user, and CC their co-workers and supervisor so that they can prepare a cake.

 Creating individual Email Recipient Provider implementations for each of these these situations is verbose and clunky.
-Instead, we can implement a builder that can keep track of the requirements, query a user and prepare all of the email addresses.
+Instead we can implement a builder that can keep track of the requirements, query a user and prepare all of the email addresses.

 ```java
 public class UserEmailRecipientBuilder implements EmailRecipientProvider {